 Tobacco use is a major contributor to, and a driver of, health inequalities across Wales, and as a consequence represents one of the primary reasons why Wales is struggling to achieve a healthy population.

-Smoking rates among males in certain ethnic minorities, males more generally, the LGBT community and socio-economically deprived individuals are significantly higher compared to the population average.
-These higher smoking rates are a key factor behind worst health outcomes for most of these sub-groups.
-Some of these inequalities are persistent, for instance, the gap between smoking prevalence in the most deprived compared to the least deprived has not fallen below 18% for the past decade, while inequality in smoking prevalence across gender has been falling in recent years.
+Smoking rates among the socio-economically deprived are significantly higher compared to the population average.
+These higher smoking rates are a key factor behind worst health outcomes for these sub-groups.
+The gap between smoking prevalence amongst the most deprived compared to the least deprived has not fallen below 18% for the past decade.

 Data collected in Great Britain since 1974 has shown that the percentage of males who smoke is consistently higher than that of females.
 However, since 1990 the gender gap has decreased significantly, with the overall smoking prevalence across both genders decreasing.
 In 1974, 51% of men and 41% women smoked in Great Britain, compared to 20% of men and 17% of women smoking in Great Britain in 2014.
 Currently 20% of men and 17% of women smoke in Wales (2016/2017 figures)2.

 NB: Since 2000 data have been weighted.
 Since 2012 figures are from the Opinions & Lifestyle Survey3; previous data are from the General Household / General Lifestyle Surveys4.